wacoco-org/searxng-scrapper/README.md

 - **Bypass rate limits** by switching between multiple engines.
 - **Extract data from different sources** in a single request.
 - **Customize the scraping process** with different query parameters.
+- **Proxy Support for IP Rotation** Easily integrate with Tor, paid or free proxies for IP rotation

 ---